Gender dysphoria and parental disputes

 There has been a growing number of reported legal cases of gender dysphoria in children over the last few years and it seems more and more children are questioning whether their biological sex matches their gender identity.

-The Guardian newspaper has reported that a record number of children are seeking counselling from Childline with regards to gender identity.
-Apparently the number of calls to this service from children wishing to discuss transgender issues has more than doubled in the last year or so and on average they are receiving 8 calls a day from anxious children and teenagers.
-Childline recorded 2,796 such calls during 2015 – 2016, compared with 1,299 in the previous 12 months.
+The Guardian newspaper has reported that a record number of children are seeking counselling from Childline with regard to gender identity.
+Apparently the number of calls to this service from children wishing to discuss transgender issues has more than doubled and on average they are receiving eight calls a day from anxious children and teenagers.
+Childline recorded 2,796 such calls during 2015 – 2016 compared with 1,299 in the previous 12 months.
+Similarly the number of referrals to the Gender Identity Development Service, an NHS group that supports children experiencing issues with their gender, has increased from 97 in 2009/2010 to 2,590 in 2018/2019.

 This mirrors the increase in referrals of young people to gender identity clinics across the UK.
-One of such centres is the Tavistock Centre based in central London.
+One of these centres is the Tavistock Centre based in central London.
+At this NHS clinic children as young as 12 can be prescribed hormone blockers which delay and suppress the onset of puberty.
+Despite the controversy surrounding the medication, demand for these drugs is growing.
 Although there is greater social acceptance of gender dysphoria, there is a lot to learn, scientifically, medically and psychologically about this condition.
-Debate ranges from changing social attitudes with children feeling more comfortable vocalising their feelings and anxieties, to accusation of the media putting ideas into impressionable, malleable young minds and encouraging them to question their gender.
+Debate ranges from changing social attitudes with children feeling more comfortable vocalising their feelings and anxieties, to accusations of the media putting ideas into impressionable, malleable young minds and encouraging them to question their gender.

-Following the wide reporting of this case, many parents of children with gender dysphoria have expressed concern that if they support their children in exploring and developing their identity they could be accused of influencing their child or worse still they could be at risk of losing their child if challenged by a former partner or social services.
-Mermaids, an organisation that supports trans-people and their families, has reported that a number of parents have contacted them in the wake of case because their former partners have threatened to take them to court.
+Following the wide reporting of this case, many parents of children with gender dysphoria have expressed concern that if they support their children in exploring and developing their identity they could be accused of influencing their child or, worse still, that they could be at risk of losing their child if challenged by a former partner or social services.
+Mermaids, an organisation that supports trans-people and their families, has reported that a number of parents have contacted them in the wake of the case because their former partners have threatened to take them to court.

 The court’s role is to protect and promote the welfare of children, and assess what is in their best interests and whether there are risks of harm.